 There are things you are pretty sure will happen because everyone tells you, hence why you stockpile *those* giant sanitary towels and the Arnica pills you never get round to taking.

 But when it all actually happens, you realise there’s a whole load of things about your body – and mind – after pregnancy that people kind of forget to tell you about…the weird things that happen to your body after pregnancy…

 Here’s What No-one Tells You About Your Post-Pregnancy Body

 You’ve gone through labour, had the baby, then it’s plain sailing from there on the pain front, right?
 Oh wait, here come the afterpains.
 Who invited them to the party?
 I don’t remember these from the first time but second time round, they felt like contractions (which seemed very unfair; hadn’t I JUST done this?).
 They do go quickly though, thankfully.

 Oh MY, the post-birth night sweats.
 What are they all about*?
 Why does no-one ever tell you THIS about your body after pregnancy?

 (* It’s your body’s way of getting rid of all that extra pregnancy fluid.
 But that’s not the first thing on your mind at 3am when you wake up stuck to the sheets thinking ‘What’s wrong with me now?!’).

-The visit from the Boob Fairy: Forget the tooth fairy, this is where it’s at in terms of mythical creatures when you’re a new mum.
+Forget the tooth fairy, the boob fairy is where it’s at in terms of mythical creatures when you’re a new mum.
 I knew, rationally, that my milk would come in at some point.
 But what I didn’t expect was to go for a quick nap and then wake up, suddenly, transformed into Dolly Parton’s leaky-breasted lookalike.
 Just like that.
+Giant boobs.

 Some days I felt absolutely nothing at all.
 Some days I cried because I loved the baby that much.